-Golden Trout Natural History Workshop, Inc.
+Golden Trout Natural History Workshops, Inc.

 for Families and Individuals

-West of Lone Pine, CA
+Previously located at Golden Trout Camp, west of Lone Pine, CA

 ___________________________________________________________